karsharma10/Multi-Threaded_Application/README.md

 As the completion of file processing is achieved, requester threads gracefully conclude their tasks.
 Upon the successful resolution of all hostnames, resolver threads terminate, bringing the program to a close.

+Central to the efficiency of this solution is the utilization of a thread-safe shared stack, addressing the bounded buffer problem.
+The shared stack leverages a contiguous, linear memory array (LIFO) to enhance performance.